Amazon Stock Price Prediction

 The Bear Case for Amazon

-Amazon doesn’t necessarily face issues because of its business model — it has ample resources, nearly $35 billion in cash and a diversified portfolio of investments across sectors.
+Amazon doesn’t necessarily face issues because of its business model — it has ample resources, over $36 billion in cash and a diversified portfolio of investments across sectors.
 The primary concern is macroeconomic conditions and their knock-on effects.

 Less consumer spending and cost-cutting measures by businesses could harm overall revenues and profitability for the business.
 In addition, widespread inflation is affecting Amazon’s foreign exchange transactions.